Welcome to distance learning @ Jazzschule Berlin.

 We’ve developed a new system that has been successfully taught at the Jazzschule Berlin for many years.
-You start to improvise right from the very first lesson of the improvisation course.
+You start to improvise right from the very first lesson of the Basic Course Jazz Standards.
 Our learning order: first the practical experience through listening, singing and playing, then comes the theoretical understanding.

 Based on the standard jazz repertoire, we gradually introduce you to the most important compositions in jazz history.
 These are broken down into smaller units of typical chord progressions that commonly appear in all kinds of jazz tunes.
 Chord progressions that seem complicated at first will be reduced down to simple musical relationships.
 Step by step, you learn to improvise intuitively over the different chord progressions.

 From our experience at the Jazzschule Berlin and our distance learning courses, the answer is definitely yes!
 The system developed at the Jazzschule Berlin encourages you to intuitively ‘feel’ the relationship between tension and release in the different chord progressions.
 It helps you to understand the logical relationship between the chords, enabling you to create melodic solos.
 You learn to really ‘hear’ the chord progressions.

 The material (scales) for the improvisation is presented in specially designed, easy to sing and play exercises without any academic scale definitions.
 Before we explain the scale and theory, you have already played the sound and most importantly applied it in relation to the feeling of tension and release in a chord progression.